Capevace/capevace.github.io/_projects_apps/woocommerce-shipping-tracker.md

 ---
-title: WC Shipping Tracker
+title: WooCommerce Shipping Tracker
 subtitle: Track your shipments in WooCommerce

 buyLink: https://codecanyon.net/item/woocommerce-shipping-tracker/21322102

-project:
+metadata:
   platform: Web
   tech: PHP / WordPress
   year: 2018

-  slides:
+slidesOld:
   - slide-1.png
   - slide-2.png

-slidesNew:
+slides:
   - screenshot-3.png
   - screenshot-4.png
   - screenshot-1.png
   - screenshot-2.png

-hideImage: true
-order: 901
 ---

 WooCommerce Shipping Tracker is a WooCommerce Plugin, that enables you to add Shipping Numbers to your orders, so your customers can track their shipments.